rsdoiel/antenna/home.md

 ---

-## Major Power Tool Brand Announces Price Hikes Amid Trump’s Trade War
+## Trump Tariffs Are Making Power Tools More Expensive

 date: 2025-04-30, from: Family Handyman Blog

 <p>Tariffs are making things way more expensive for DIYers.
 Now, a major manufacturer of tools is raising prices to handle the tax increase. </p>
-<p>The post <a href="https://www.familyhandyman.com/article/trumps-tariffs-power-tool-prices/">Major Power Tool Brand Announces Price Hikes Amid Trump&#8217;s Trade War</a> appeared first on <a href="https://www.familyhandyman.com">Family Handyman</a>.</p>
+<p>The post <a href="https://www.familyhandyman.com/article/trumps-tariffs-power-tool-prices/">Trump Tariffs Are Making Power Tools More Expensive</a> appeared first on <a href="https://www.familyhandyman.com">Family Handyman</a>.</p>

 <br>